 - Assist non-participating students who reach out for support by facilitating referrals and offering support in the transition into recovery and where necessary, back into school.

-- Serve as liaison by providing referral services to other campus resources (e.g., career services, counseling services, disability services, academic support services).
+- Serve as liaison by providing referral services to other campus resources (e.g., career services, counseling services, disability services, academic support services, case management).

-- Serve as liaison by providing referral services to off campus resources (e.g., individual therapy, medication management, family therapy, recovery community organizations).
+- Serve as liaison by providing referral services to off campus resources (e.g., individual therapy, medication assisted recovery, family therapy, recovery community organizations).

 - Seminars related to recovery or relapse prevention.